psychs/cocoaoniguruma/samples/framework-sample/Frameworks/CocoaOniguruma.framework/Versions/A/Resources/readme.txt

 * License

-CocoaOniguruma is derived from Oniguruma 5.9.1 currently.
+CocoaOniguruma contains a part of Oniguruma 5.9.1 source code currently.
 See also the Oniguruma's COPYING file.

 The revised BSD license